The Role of Artificial Intelligence in ERP

 While Artificial Intelligence (AI) in ERP software is not new, recent technological advancements, including ChatGPT, have increased the notoriety of AI and sparked a race among software vendors to offer AI capabilities within their products.
 The real technological race has started and the next ten years in ERP will make the last 50 seem like nothing in comparison.

 AI itself is a mind meant to constantly be learning and acquiring new data.
 The utilization of vast data sources will impact the AI's ability to learn and expand its content generation capabilities.
 A generative AI application offered online, like ChatGPT, will learn from a network of resources available across the web, in addition to information being fed to it directly by its users.
 Alternatively, an internal AI, such as one integrated with your ERP system, will learn from the information that you provide or allow it to access, which could include the internet.
-These internal AI offerings provide considerably more data protection because it is not necessarily connected to an external network.
+These internal AI offerings provide considerably more data protection and cyber security because it is not necessarily connected to an external network.
 However, with AI still in its infancy and many vendors continuing to craft their stances on the handling of AI-associated data, there are still uncertainties and ethical discussions that will emerge.
 This includes the ability for vendors to share the content they gather within their AIs to enhance knowledge across customers, even when some may be competitors.
 Only time will tell how these systems are shaped.

 Why Does AI Matter?